Conrad von Rosen

-Conrad von Rosen (1628–1715) was a soldier from Livonia, who served in the French army under Louis XIV from 1646 on.
+Conrad von Rosen (29 September 1628 – 3 August 1715) was a Baltic German soldier from Livonia, who served in the French army under Louis XIV from 1646 on.
 He fought in the Franco-Dutch War (1672–1678) and the Nine Years' War (1688–1691).
-In 1689 he went to Ireland with James II of England and commanded the Jacobite troops during the final stage of the unsuccessful Siege of Derry.
+In 1689, he went to Ireland with James II of England and commanded the Jacobite troops during the final stage of the unsuccessful Siege of Derry.

 Family background

-Conrad was born on 29 September 1628 at Gross Roop (now Straupe) in Duchy of Livonia (now in Latvia).
-He was the third son of Fabian von Rosen (1590–1633) and his wife Sophia (1597–1673).
+Conrad was born on 29 September 1628 at Gross Roop (now Straupe) in Duchy of Livonia (now in Latvia), as the third son of Fabian von Rosen (1590–1633) and his wife Sophia (1597–1673).
 His father's full name was Baron Fabian von Rosen of Klein-Roop and Raiskum; his wife's was Sophie von Mengden of Idsel and Maikendorf.
 The Von Rosen family was Baltic German and Lutheran.

 Early career

-As a nobleman's younger son, Conrad von Rosen pursued a military career and in 1644 enlisted in the Swedish army as Livonia was at that time controlled by Sweden.
+As a nobleman's younger son, Conrad von Rosen pursued a military career and in 1644 enlisted in the Swedish army, Livonia at that time being part of Sweden.
 However, he was exiled after killing an officer in duel.
 He then asked a relative, Reinhold von Rosen, who served in the French army, for a chance to relaunch his career.
 Reinhold appointed him an ensign in his regiment in 1646.
 Conrad de Rosen, as he was called, rose steadily through the ranks.

 Marriage and children

-In 1660 he married Marie-Sophie de Rosen (1638–1686), Reinhold's only child.
+In 1660, he married Marie-Sophie de Rosen (1638–1686), Reinhold's only child.

 Conrad and Marie-Sopie had ten children, but three boys died in their early childhood.
 The other seven are: